vikingeducation/prep_basics/test-yourself-answers.md

 #### RGB

 Short for red, green and blue, the three colors that make up a pixel.
 Each is an integer between 0 and 255, and a combination of three integers specifies a color to display.
+These integers are often represented in hexidecimal format.

 *Contributed by [Dan Berger](https://github.com/dsberger)*